kenma1982/VBA_OutlookDownloadAttachment/README.md

 https://www.extendoffice.com/documents/outlook/4640-outlook-rule-run-a-script-missing.html

-Gift to my friend Jeff IP for his marrage with Jessie By Ken 2022
+Gift to my friend Jeff for his marrage with Jessie
+By Ken 2022